AlexHumpert/Alex_Data_Science_Portfolio/README.md

 One might ask, "if this is such an expensive problem, why not do away with content moderation all together?"
 There are two issues with this:

-  First: The reality is, content shared on social media has real-worlds implication.
+1. The reality is, content shared on social media has real-worlds implication.
 This has become obvious since the start of the   Covid-19 pandemic, with online misinformation about the seriousness of the virus and innacurate information ranging from treatments to  vaccinations being linked to ["early Covid-19 vaccination hesitancy and refusal"](https://www.nature.com/articles/s41598-022-10070-w).
 This is a reason why the World Health Organization (WHO) has termed this the "Infodemic".
 Being able to accurately flag misleading information on the Covid-19 is therefore vital for public health and country's strategies to return to a normal state fo affairs.

-Second: A weak content moderation strategy is a death sentence.
+2. A weak content moderation strategy is a death sentence.
 Look at Parler, offering an alternative social media platform with minimal content moderation, was [dropped by Apple, Google app stores and AWS' cloud hosting services] for not abiding with their community guidelines (https://edition.cnn.com/2021/01/09/tech/parler-suspended-apple-app-store/index.html).

-The following Covid-19 Tweet Fake News Detector therefore helps (1) Twitter's bottom line, and (2) healthcare
+The value of a robust Covid-19 Tweet Fake News Detector serves (1) Twitter's bottom line, (2) public health, and (3) country's strategies to return to a normal state fo affairs.

-With around 500 million tweets shared per day, Twitter has contracts with third party companies "that employee thousands of moderators who sift through hundreds of posts every day removing content that doesn't match platform's community guidelines".
-Relying on human moderators presents a huge cost to Twitter which could be reduced by implementing algorithms that can automate the content moderation process.
+#### Implementation Summary

 Classified Covid-19 tweets ingested in real-time using Apache Kafka with hyperparameter tuned Random Forest classifier trained on pre-labeled covid-19 fake news dataset stored in HDFS – achieved 70% accuracy on test set.